hashicorp/serf/website/source/docs/agent/options.html.markdown

   started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", "err".
 This is the log level that will be shown for the agent output, but note you can always connect via `serf monitor` to an agent at any log level.
+The log level can be changed during a config reload.

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.